cIAmAShape/NGPTesting/pm_eng/prompt_engineering.md

    * IEEE, ACM, AMS, SIAM, APS, etc. offer trusted publications and learning resources.
    * They often have "student resources" sections.

+#### Example Use

+Starting Prompt: <br />
+> Tell me about Mandelbrot sets.

+Refined Prompt after some Reading: <br />
+> Give me 3 educational sources that explain Mandelbrot sets and show how to draw them in Python.
+Include information on which parameters affect rendering